 How Do I Use Android Auto?

 Android Auto works with smartphones based on Google’s Android technology.
 You will need a phone that uses the Android 5.0 operating system – also known as Lollipop – or newer and you’ll need to download the Android Auto app from the Google Play store (it’s free).
+If your phone runs Android 10 or later, then the Android Auto app will already be built-in.

-When Android Auto has been installed in the car’s infotainment system, make sure your smartphone has a good signal.
-Open the Android Auto app and connect your phone to the car with a micro-USB cable.
-This will take you to the Android Auto screen on the car’s head unit and then you simply follow the prompts in the same way you would when hooking up to Bluetooth, Apple CarPlay or MirrorLink.
-When you’ve approved the ‘handshake’ from Android Auto, you’re all set, and the system will connect automatically every time you get in the car.
+This will take you to the Android Auto screen on the car’s head unit and then you simply follow the prompts in the same way you would when hooking up to Bluetooth or Apple CarPlay.
+When you’ve approved all the permissions from Android Auto, you’re all set, and the system will connect automatically every time you get in the car and connect.

 You can use the controls that are already in the car and you’re familiar with to operate Android Auto.
 The connectivity is seamless, so you can use the head unit’s buttons and rotary dials, steering wheel controls or the infotainment’s touchscreen.